lawnstarter/react-native-picker-select/README.md

 ### Icon

--   If a component is passed in via the `Icon` prop - it will be rendered with an absolute position on the right side of the component.
+-   If a component is passed in via the `Icon` prop - it will be rendered with `{ position: 'absolute', right: 0 }` applied to its wrapping container.
 You can modify these values and add additional spacing to position the icon as needed by modifying `iconContainer`.
-You'll probably also want to add some left padding to your input to avoid any text appearing behind the icon.
+You'll probably also want to add some `paddingRight` to your input styling to avoid any longer text appearing behind the icon.
+-   You can pass a component of your choosing (css, image, svg, etc..) for use as the icon.
+For ease of use, consider a library such as [react-native-shapes](https://github.com/lfkwtz/react-native-shapes) or [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons).
+-   Examples of different icons and their usage can be found [on the example snack](https://snack.expo.io/@lfkwtz/react-native-picker-select).

 ## Testing